ur-git/javascript-concepts/Problem_set.md

 38. **Implement an LRU (Least Recently Used) cache**
     - Design and implement an LRU cache with `get` and `set` methods that maintains the most recently used elements.

+## Leetcode

+- Two Sum - Given an array of integers and a target, return indices of two numbers that add up to the target.

+- Number of Good Pairs - Count pairs (i, j) where nums[i] == nums[j] and i < j.

+- Count the Number of Consistent Strings - Given a string array words and a string allowed, return the number of words that only contain characters from allowed.

+- Longest Consecutive Sequence - Given an unsorted array of integers, return the length of the longest consecutive sequence.

 ---